 Parents rarely think of baby ear protection.
-But loud noises go hand in hand with festive occasions like fireworks on the Fourth of July, or music at a festival.
-Even apart from Independence Day, the world can get incredibly loud.
+But loud noises go hand in hand with festive occasions like loud Halloween haunted house noises, or music at a festival.
+Even apart from holiday din, the world can get incredibly loud on your regular weekday.
 Consider construction noise, growling buses, and honking horns.
 All of it is bad news for infants, who have delicate eardrums and can easily suffer future hearing loss in part due to childhood hearing trauma.
-It doesn’t matter if it’s firework booms or passing trucks.
-Put another way: Wearing baby ear protection is great on the Fourth of July, but maybe don’t skimp in other circumstances.
+It doesn’t matter if scary Halloween noises or passing trucks.
+Put another way: Wearing baby ear protection is great if your out trick-or-treating, but maybe don’t skimp in other circumstances.

 - Try to keep noise to normal conversation levels.

 - Download a decibel meter app and keep noise below 70.

 - Anytime you have to struggle to understand someone three feet away it is too noisy.

 - Invest in earmuff style hearing protection with an adequate noise reduction rating or NRR.

 - Understand that the closer you are to the source of the sound, the louder it will be.

 - Never use ad hoc methods of hearing protection like cotton balls or tissue paper.